pflajszer/Brick-Problem-Brute-Force/README.md

 Notation: ```O(2^n)```

-The algorithm used is brute force type.
-It finds every possible pathway from the initial brick to the bottom of the wall.
+The algorithm used is of type brute force.
+It finds every possible pathway from the initial brick to the bottom of the wall by checking every possible combination of every brick through 2 bricks directly below.

 For "wall input of 10 rows the cProfile returns: